Research Results

 Summary

-This is the world's first study to have found that platinum particles dispersed with polyvinylpyrrolidone (PVP) (Pt-PVP) are effective as catalysts for the production of hydrogen by decomposing formic acid.
+This is the world's first research to discover that platinum nanoparticles dispersed in polyvinylpyrrolidone (Pt-PVP) are highly effective as a catalyst for decomposing formic acid to produce hydrogen.

 Publication Information